Focus 3 - Themes

 The largest natural variation of the hydrological cycle at a global scale is associated with the monsoon systems.
 While the temporal evolutions of the regional monsoon systems are generally known, large uncertainties exist with respect to the sequence (phasing) of their response to global forcings.
 In addition, the potential interaction of interannual modes of climate variability (e.g., AMO, ENSO) and the global monsoon systems remains to be quantified.

 The dominant climate feature of the last glacial period (70-10 ka) (and indeed of earlier ones) is the millennial-scale changes most clearly observed as Dansgaard-Oeschger (DO) events and their counterparts, the Antarctic Isotopic Maxima (AIM).
 These events are widely believed to be due to changes in ocean heat transport, and they lead to extremely fast (years to decades) changes in atmospheric circulation and regional climate (e.g., Steffensen et al., 2008; Brauer et al., 2008).
 The question has been raised whether similar changes in ocean circulation could occur under future warming scenarios, and if so what their climatic effects would be.

 By studying past occurrences of rapid climatic and oceanographic change we can assess the sensitivity of the Earth’s ocean circulation system and the associated climatic and environmental responses.

-> ADOM (Atmospheric circulation dynamics during the last glacial cycle: Observations and modeling)
+> ADOM (Atmospheric circulation dynamics during the last glacial cycle: Observations and modeling - former working group)